jamxiao2025/Video-Compressor/docs/plan.md

 After some experimenting, I found out the k-rank approximation of images doesn't change the actual size, in bytes, of the original image.

 I think utilizing SVD to get a k-rank approximation of an image is still an integral step in compressing an image, so I'll be researching for other methods that I should combine with SVD to actually reduce image size.

+### Log (1.30.24)

+Nevermind, I ran the code again and the compressed image is 3.1 MB, whereas the original image is 5.1 MB.
+We were able to achieve some degree of compression with SVD!
+Though I'm not sure how the compression actually works because the shape of the compressed image and original image matrices are the same.
+Maybe it has something to do with when the matrices are converted to images?